fwhezfwhez/goroutine/README.md

 - An extra goroutine to wait core goroutine to finish or timeout warning.
 - Each goroutine will be managed through a gss center, it's a concurrent map (It means two irrelevant goroutines are put into a race container, there should be lock cost too).

+But compare with your service logic, these cost is few.

 In which case you should use [goroutine]:
 - Most of your teammates are new.
 They're ones easier to produce panic.